Codextor/npp-material-theme/README.md

 - **Source Code Pro** Get it [`HERE`](https://github.com/adobe-fonts/source-code-pro)

-Alternately, you can also use the fonts of your choice by changing them in the settings menu after selecting the theme
+Alternately, you can also use the font of your choice by changing them in the settings menu after selecting the theme

 `Settings -> Style Configurator -> Global override`